-WPD BWC Program and Inventory
+RCSO BWC Program and Inventory

-WPD currently possesses two (2) Watchguard body-worn cameras, one for each patrol officer.
+RCSO currently possesses eight (8) Watchguard body-worn cameras.

-The WPD BWC policy identifies those circumstances in which officers are expected to activate their body-worn cameras, as well as circumstances in which they are prohibited from activating their body-worn cameras.
+The RCSO BWC policy identifies those circumstances in which deputies are expected to activate their body-worn cameras, as well as circumstances in which they are prohibited from activating their body-worn cameras.
 The policy also provides guidance for those circumstances in which BWC activation is deemed discretionary.

-While WPD does not maintain a separate log of BWC deployment or use, Chief Steinbringer advised us that because each patrol officer wears a BWC while on duty, the number of BWC units deployed each shift can be determined based on a review of WPD payroll records.
+While RCSO does not maintain a separate log of BWC deployment or use, Chief Deputy Eidsmoe advised us that because each patrol deputy wears a BWC while on duty, the number of BWC units deployed each shift can be determined based on a review of RCSO payroll records.
+In addition, the sheriff and chief deputy have access to cameras but do not ordinarily wear them unless responding to a call for which activation is anticipated.
 BWC use would be determined based on the creation of BWC data.

-As of 4/22/2021, WPD maintained 1208 files of BWC data.
+As of 5/03/2023, RCSO maintained 4,176 BWC events.

-WPD BWC Physical, Technological and Procedural Safeguards
+RCSO BWC Physical, Technological and Procedural Safeguards